-We have updated the mortality decrements used to value the lifetime pension and they are now based on the latest Australian Life Table (ALT 2015-17).
+As the Plan has only a small number of pensioners, the experience is not statistically meaningful.
+We have therefore retained the same mortality decrements used to value the lifetime pension which are based on the most recently published Australian Life Table (ALT 2015-17).